Acceptable fox body parts

 How to create an entire fox scalp

-These body parts have been chosen to enable our staff to confirm they belong to a fox or wild dog and that they come from a single animal.
-The body parts selected purposefully differ from previous bounties to reduce the incidence of stockpiling outside of the current bounty collection period.
+This body part has been chosen to enable our staff to confirm it belongs to a fox and that its from a single animal.
+The body part selected purposefully differs from previous bounties to reduce the incidence of stockpiling outside of the current bounty collection period.

 Requirements for carcass disposal